Meatable CEO Jeff Tripician: ‘I’d Be Disappointed If We Don’t Have Approval in 5 Countries Next Year’

 Meatable has been using similar rations for its tastings.
 The company held two events in Singapore last year, and one at its Leiden headquarters in the Netherlands in April – this was the first on EU soil.

-“We try to keep investors and government agencies and so on, just give them a chance [to try], because they can’t go buy it yet.
-Really, Singapore is the only place that’s embraced it – we do regular tastings there,” says Tripician.
+“We try host investors and government agencies and so on, just give them a chance [to try], because they can’t go buy it yet.
+Really, Singapore is the only place that’s embraced cultivated meat – we do regular tastings there,” says Tripician.

-“It brings the media into the discussion and parties that can influence positive outcomes.
-It was really well received.
+“It brings the media into the discussion, and other parties that can influence positive outcomes.
+[The tastings] were really well received.
 We continue to do them in other places, with other people… What we’re talking about at the end of it is: this is food, how do you feel about it?”

-Meatable has a large tasting event coming up in February with investors, the board and meat companies that are interested in trying to figure out how to feed 10 billion people by 2050 with fewer resources at hand.
+Meatable will host a large tasting event in February 2025 with investors, the company’s board and meat companies interested in how to feed 10 billion people by 2050 with fewer resources at hand.

 As for how much cultivated meat clients want to add to their product, Meatable leaves it up to them.
 The startup can show them different recipes, whether that’s a mix with pea or soy protein, or even a vegetable patty with butternut squash, carrots and mushrooms.
 “You can blend other things in here that have high nutritional value, no sugar added, all kinds of health benefits.”